fifa0209/Fairness-Implementation-Playbook/02_Organizational-Integration-Toolkit.md

 ### What Success Looks Like
 - Zero critical fairness incidents
-- <10 day average decision resolution time
+- Less than 10 day average decision resolution time
-- >75% of bias issues detected pre-deployment
+- More than 75% of bias issues detected pre-deployment
 - Full regulatory compliance maintained

 ### Time to Value